 One of the errors that IT companies make is failing to plan for damaged electronic products.
 Majorly, when new products enter to replace the old ones, the companies plan the product life cycle and work accordingly.

-2. Taking Ownership For The Equipment
+2. Taking Ownership of the Equipment

 Another mistake that IT companies often make is not taking responsibility for old electronic devices.
 It means the machines are left to rot after the end of the product life cycle.